caitlynmayers/cyanide-magenta/about.md

 Magenta represents everything that’s right with the world — love, light, brightness, warmth,  happiness.
 Everything’s better with a little splash of magenta thrown in there.
 I guess the information below is my magenta (beside the actual magenta in my life).

-> I am a strategist, designer and front-end developer, and I specialize in building brands with an emphasis in digital media.
+> I am a visual / UX designer and front-end developer, and I specialize in building brands and their websites.

 Solving problems is one of my favorite things to do.
 I’ve always enjoyed a good challenge, whether it’s figuring out a better way to do something or figuring out what is logical, and I think that is why I was so drawn to design.
 I have a BS in Graphic Design with an emphasis in Print, but have chosen to specialize in the web after spending a few years cutting my teeth in the advertising industry.
 Designing and building for the web require a tremendous amount of problem-solving, strategic thinking, planning and up-front work, and my love of those aspects of design are what drew me in and have kept me here.